cecilitse/product-owner-upskilling-challenges/02-ruby-basics/03-activity-details/README.md

 ## Objectives

-The goal is to display the details of one activity.
+The goal is to display the details of one team building activity.

 ### Hash definition

-An activity will be stored within a `Hash`.
+All the details of an activity will be stored in a `Hash`.

 Here are the characteristics of an activity: